rustinact/rustinaction.github.io/_posts/concurrency/2023-11-17-basics-of-concurrency.markdown

 ---

+[^1]: In Rust, like in many other programming languages, the "**main thread**" refers to the initial thread of execution that is created when a Rust program starts running.
+The main thread is the thread in which the `main` function of a Rust program is executed.
+The `main` function is the entry point of a Rust program.
+The additional spawned threads can run concurrently with the main thread, allowing programmers to write concurrent and parallel code.
+When the main thread of a Rust program terminates, the entire program shuts down, even if other threads are still running.

-[^1]: Rust only includes the native OS (also known as kernel thread) in its `std` module.
-Rust doesn't have a green threading (also known as user-level or lightweight threading) implementation as part of its standard library (`std` module).
+[^2]: Rust only includes the native OS thread (also known as kernel thread) in its `std` module.
+An executing Rust program consists of a collection of native OS threads, each with their own stack and local state.
+Note that Rust doesn't have a green thread (also known as user-level or lightweight thread) implementation as part of its standard library (`std` module).
 Initially, Rust's standard library supported both native and green threading, but later the green thread was removed from the standard library due to the fact that it demanded a larger language runtime.
 For [here <i class="fa-solid fa-arrow-up-right-from-square"></i>](https://github.com/rust-lang/rfcs/blob/master/text/0230-remove-runtime.md){:target="_blank"} for more information.

-[^2]: A **module** in Rust is a collection of "related" items that includes functions, structs, and even other modules as well.
+[^3]: A **module** in Rust is a collection of "related" items that includes functions, structs, and even other modules as well.

+[^4]: In Rust, a `JoinHandle` is a handle that represents a spawned thread.
+When we spawn a new thread using the `std::thread::spawn` function, it returns a `JoinHandle` that allows us to interact with the thread and, importantly, wait for the thread to finish its execution.

+[^5]: A **panic** is the term used to describe the occurrence of a runtime error that causes the program to terminate abruptly.
+When a panic occurs, the runtime system begins to _unwind_ the stack of the thread where the panic happened.
+Unwinding involves the cleanup of stacks and resources, such as freeing memory and running destructors for local variables, in reverse order of their creation.

-[^3]: A **critical section** refers to _any segment of code_ that deals with accessing shared resources.
+[^6]: A **critical section** refers to _any segment of code_ that deals with accessing shared resources.
 As multiple threads can access these shared resources concurrently, it becomes crucial to synchronize their access to prevent race conditions and data inconsistencies.

-[^4]: A **synchronization primitive** in threading refers to a mechanism provided by a programming language or operating system to enable coordination and synchronization between multiple threads of execution.
+[^7]: A **synchronization primitive** in threading refers to a mechanism provided by a programming language or operating system to enable coordination and synchronization between multiple threads of execution.